hhu-swarm/essentials/posix/README.md

 ls -la
 ```

-base commaned with a subcommand with a `option argument`
+base command with a subcommand with a `option argument`
 ```
 git commit -m "commit message"
 ```